nicoSWD/php-rule-parser/README.md

 ## To Do
 - Fix build on PHP 7 / Nightly
 - Add support for function calls
+- Support for object properties (foo.length)
+- Support for returning actual results, other than true or false
 - Allow variables in arrays
-- Change regex and implementation for method calls. ".split(" should not be the token.
+- Change regex and implementation for method calls. ".split(" should not be the token
 - Add / implement missing methods
 - Add "typeof" construct
 - Do math (?)